 Regardless of where in the world you go, the mention of Honolulu conjures similar tropical images: swaying palms, wide beaches and rolling waves breaking on the surface of sparkling azure waters.
-The paradisial ruminations are in no way hackneyed: You figuratively step into a picture postcard the minute you set foot on the island of O‘ahu.
+The images don't lie: You step into a picture postcard the minute you set foot on the island of O‘ahu.

-Although the surf, sand and mild weather beckon with irresistible allure, Honolulu also thrives as a commercial center in which Asia and America interlock fingers.
-The “sheltered bay” throbs as the pulse of the Pacific—a great place to get thousands of miles away from it all without sacrificing metropolitan conveniences.
+Although the surf, sand and mild weather beckon with irresistible allure, Honolulu also thrives as a commercial center where Asia and America meet.
+The “sheltered bay” is where you can get thousands of miles away from it all without sacrificing metropolitan conveniences.
 There are many fun places to go, but don't pass up the chance to explore the thriving downtown area, marked by busy streets, towering skyscrapers and a bustling port that juggles ocean liners, fishing boats and freighters.
 Sites around Pearl Harbor reflect on the city's tragic place in wartime history.

 Both the state's capital and its largest city, Honolulu lays claim to being the only American city founded by royalty, but there's nothing haughty about it.
 A laid-back feel floods the lush oasis, where everything moves at a slower pace and “mellow” best describes the enviable way of life.

 By CarThe major approach route to this long, narrow city on the south coast of O‘ahu is the H-1 freeway, which begins near Barbers Point Naval Air Station at an interchange with the west-coast Farrington Highway (SR 93).
 It skirts Pearl Harbor, connecting with the H-2 freeway and the Kamehameha Highway (SR 99) from central O‘ahu near Pearl City, and continues toward the capital.